There is more than one type of patent searching

-The term “patent searching” can often lead to confusion because it can refer to several different types of search.
-Two of the most common types of patent search are the patentability search (sometimes called a prior art search or an invalidity search) and the freedom-to-operate search (also called an infringement search).
-The differences between these two types of patent search are often misunderstood.
+The term “patent searching” frequently leads to confusion because it may refer to any one of several different types of searching.
+Two of the most common types of patent search are (1) patentability searches (also called novelty searches, prior art searches or invalidity searches depending on their purpose) and (2) a freedom-to-operate search (often called an infringement search).
+The fundamental difference between these two types of patent search is often not appreciated.

-In a nutshell, a patentability search is aiming to establish whether a patent can be (or should have been) granted for a concept by looking for existing disclosures (often, but not always, patent applications) which show that the concept is known or obvious; conversely, a freedom-to-operate search considers whether one or more features fall within the scope of any granted patents in the specific country/countries of interest.
+In a nutshell, a patentability search aims to establish whether a patent can be granted (or should have been granted) for a concept by looking for pre-existing disclosures, (often, but not always, patent applications) which show that the concept is known or obvious; conversely, a freedom-to-operate search considers whether a proposed product or process may fall within the scope of any granted patents in the specific country/countries of interest.

 It is important to appreciate that a patentability search does not assess freedom to operate.
 Documents uncovered in a patentability search may sometimes be relevant to freedom to operate, but only to a limited extent.
 Indeed, it is important to appreciate that even having a granted valid patent does not mean that you have freedom-to-operate.
 The value of a patent is that it enables you to control the market for products or processes within the scope of the claims; it does not confer freedom from infringing third party patents.

 Conversely, freedom-to-operate searches are not patentability searches.
 They have a different focus and will, for example, exclude patent publications that are sufficiently old (usually at least 20 years old) that any patents resulting from them must have expired, and so not be relevant to freedom-to-operate, whereas documents of any age are relevant to patentability.